Waterparks (band)

-Waterparks is an American rock band formed in Houston, Texas in 2011.
+Waterparks is an American pop rock band formed in Houston, Texas in 2011.
 The group currently consists of lead vocalist and rhythm guitarist Awsten Knight, backing vocalist and lead guitarist Geoff Wigington, and backing vocalist and drummer Otto Wood.

 The band has released three EPs, two of which were released independently while the third was released via Equal Vision.
 The band released their debut studio album, Double Dare, on November 4, 2016, via Equal Vision, then later their second studio album Entertainment under the same label on January 26, 2018.
 On May 23, 2019, the band announced that they had left Equal Vision and signed on with Hopeless.
 Their third studio album, entitled Fandom, was released on October 11, 2019.
 The band then signed with 300 Entertainment and their fourth studio album, Greatest Hits, was released on May 21, 2021.
-The band signed with Fueled by Ramen in 2022, and has teased their fifth studio album, Intellectual Property, set for release in 2023.
+The band signed with Fueled by Ramen in 2022, and their fifth studio album, Intellectual Property, was released in April 2023.

+The band's music has mostly been described as pop-punk, pop rock, electropop, and alternative rock.
+Their newer releases have been described as hyperpop and hip hop/rap.

 History

-Early years and EPs (2011–2016)
+2011–2015: Formation and EPs

-The band was formed in 2011 by Awsten Knight and Gage Matthieu, who met while playing in different bands.
+The band was formed in 2011 by Awsten Knight and Gage Matthieu, who met while playing in different bands including The Blue Poptarts.
 The band was later joined by drummer Owen Marvin, guitarist Tommy Denley, and briefly, keyboardist Tyler Comer.
 This lineup soon dissipated before the band's first release.
 Their first EP, Airplane Conversations, was released independently on April 3, 2012, and was the only release with Matthieu and Marvin before they both left the band in 2012.
 Guitarist Geoff Wigington and drummer Otto Wood joined the band that same year following the prior departures.
 The band's first show was on August 17, 2012 at Warehouse Live in Houston alongside Invent, Animate, DWHB, and Life as Lions.
 The band continued performing at local venues throughout Texas over the following years.
 The band performed as a supporting act for pop musician Aaron Carter, opening his Houston tour date on May 11, 2013.
 Their second EP, Black Light, was released on June 5, 2014.
 The band also performed on the Houston dates of the Warped Tour in 2013 and 2015.

 On November 6, 2015, the band signed with label Equal Vision Records.
 After searching for producers, the band chose twins Benji Madden and Joel Madden of Good Charlotte as their managers.
 On January 15, 2016, the group released an EP titled Cluster, co-produced by Benji Madden.
 Mikey Way, known as the bassist of My Chemical Romance, played bass for the EP.
 On November 19, 2015, the band performed with Good Charlotte during the group's comeback performance at The Troubadour in West Hollywood, California.